Slins-23/software-renderer/README.md

 - Swap division for multiplication where applicable and intuitive, as it is a less expensive operation

-- Combine view and perspective projection matrices for less overhead?
+- Combine view and perspective projection matrices for less overhead and wherever else possible

-- Improve the currently inefficient z-sorting algorithm (and possibly do it per pixel)

-- Lines edges are frequently not rendered/invisible in certain scenarios

 - Include and allow user to load/save quaternion into/from scene configuration file

-- Write a helper function to decompose the rotation matrix into translation, scale, and rotation matrices
+- Write a helper function to decompose matrices (i.e. rotation matrix -> yaw, pitch, roll or translation matrix -> tx, ty, tz or view matrix -> everything, etc...)

-- Currently, when instancing meshes from model to world matrices, it doesn't get decomposed into translation, rotation, and scaling parameters.
-Since the position information is used in my implementation of z-ordering, loading a scene like this will result in objects overlapping each other in the incorrect order.
-A fix to this would be decomposing the matrix into the 3 transformation matrices and extracting the parameters from each of them, or using another z-ordering approach.
-Hence, when a scene is loaded and these parameters are present, the model-to-world matrix always gets derived from them.
-This means that, if loading only from model-to-world matrices, as of currently, the instance's transformation parameters are lost, and z-ordering is not properly done.

-- Explain in more detail the scene configuration file's camera parameters

-- Properly explain how the "default_camera_position", "default_camera_direction", "default_camera_up" vectors work and how they influence the scene and semantics, as well as how they are different from the vectors without the "default" prefix.
-Also properly account for them in code, as the behavior is not properly defined currently.
-Regardless, almost always this can, should, and will be largerly ignored

-- Reminder to, whenever calculating the `norm` of a 4D vector, set the last dimension to 0.
-Otherwise the result will be 1 unit greater than the actual norm.
-(In the context of graphics programming/software rendering in which that extra dimension is used to make translation and other operations easier)

-- Ignore backface culling when drawing triangles (wireframe)
+- Account for non-default default values (i.e. what would be considered the absolute 0) for vectors and other values, and describe their utility.

 - Unflip the z when loading the meshes an instead set the default camera direction to (0, 0, -1) instead of flipping the z during mesh loading and the default camera direction to (0, 0, 1).
-This would be more semantically accurate to the coordinate system and possibly avoid confusion if manipulating vertices.
+This would be more semantically accurate to the coordinate system and possibly avoid confusion if manipulating vertices, but also less intuitive for the users.

 - Describe, in this README, the keys for rotating some given mesh instance at runtime